akash-maurya/Char-Application/README.md

   now run 'nodemon Server.js' to run the server

   open localhost:3000 in chrome .

-  open at least two tabs to its funtionality
+  open at least two tabs to see its funtionality